malikhimani21/Project-3/README.md

 - View Data from Firebase

-- Share firebase data to another ap
+- Share firebase data to another app

--